hillelkingqt/GeminiDesk/README.md

     Start your session your way.
 Choose between the classic **Gemini** chat interface for streamlined conversations or the powerful **AI Studio** for advanced prompt engineering and development.

 *   **🗓️ Deep Research Automation: Your AI Autopilot** Schedule complex research tasks to run automatically!
 Set a day, time, and a detailed prompt.
-GeminiDesk will launch, switch to the Pro model, execute your "Deep Research" query, and even export the findings to Google Docs—all without you lifting a finger.
+GeminiDesk will launch, switch to the Pro model and execute your "Deep Research" query, all without you lifting a finger.

 *   **📄 Flawless PDF Export: Your Chats, Perfected** Export your conversations into beautifully formatted PDF documents.
 With full support for **Right-to-Left (RTL)** languages like Hebrew and Arabic, and perfect rendering of **KaTeX math equations**, your chats have never looked better on paper.